Marcello Serrazanetti: World War I and Fascist period

-At the end of 1928 Serrazanetti moved to Africa, a land to which he had always been attracted, becoming an agricultural inspector in Somalia, where he started a large-scale silkworm culture.
-In the same year he was appointed Federal Secretary of the Mogadishu section of the National Fascist Party, and in 1929 he became Secretary of the PNF in Somalia, being awarded the tile of Officer of the Order of the Crown of Italy in July 1930.
-He was however harshly critical of the Italian colonial policy in Somalia, which imposed a regime of forced labor on the native population, presenting it as a "work contract" in the reports and relations of governors and the speeches of ministers.
+At the end of 1928, Serrazanetti moved to Africa, to which he had always been attracted, becoming an agricultural inspector in Somalia, where he started a large-scale silkworm culture.
+In the same year, he was appointed Federal Secretary of the Mogadishu section of the National Fascist Party, and in 1929 he became Secretary of the PNF in Somalia, being awarded the title of Officer of the Order of the Crown of Italy in July 1930.
+He was however harshly critical of the Italian colonial policy in Somalia, which imposed a regime of forced labour on the native population, presenting it as a "work contract" in the reports and relations of governors and the speeches of ministers.
 In one of the many reports he wrote to Mussolini between 1931 and 1933 he wrote:

-He also denounced the behavior of governors like Cesare de Vecchi, who according to him had created real "gold cribs".
-His critique of Italian policy in Somalia, which he compared to the colonia policies of other countries, resulted in him being forced to resign from the post of federal secretary of the PNF in 1934.
-Due to his numerous public complaints about influential figures of the Fascist regime as well as his loyalty to Arpinati, who had meanwhile fallen out of favor, Serrazanetti soon antagonized then-secretary of the PNF Achille Starace, who forced him to return to Italy.
+He also denounced the behaviour of governors like Cesare de Vecchi, who according to him had created real "gold cribs".
+His critique of Italian policy in Somalia, which he compared to the colonial policies of other countries, resulted in him being forced to resign from the post of federal secretary of the PNF in 1934.
+Due to his numerous public complaints about influential figures of the Fascist regime as well as his loyalty to Arpinati, who had meanwhile fallen out of favour, Serrazanetti soon antagonized then-secretary of the PNF Achille Starace, who forced him to return to Italy.
 Back in Bologna, he became deputy secretary of the local fascist federation, alongside Mario Ghinelli.

 In July 1934 Arpinati was expelled from the party; when news of this spread many of his friends, including Serrazanetti and Arconovaldo Bonaccorsi, went to his home as a sign of solidarity.
 In the same month, a special commission sentenced Arpinati to five years of confinement, and a few days later the positions of his friends were also examined; among them Serrazanetti, Marcello Reggiani, Antonio Bedogni, Enrico Gelati and Giuseppe Vittorio Venturi were sentenced to five years of confinement in Sardinia, for "giving solidarity, displaying attitudes in stark contrast to the traditionally fascist spirit, to a party member eliminated from the ranks for having notoriously placed himself against the directives of the PNF".
 In response to the sentence, Serrazanetti was said to have replied: "I will buy a donkey, and I will name it Achille" (referring to Starace).
 Following the personal intervention of Mussolini, however, all of the convicted, except Arpinati, were released after a few months.
 Serrazanetti returned to Bologna already in October 1934, but upon realizing that he could no longer operate politically in Bologna due to the climate created by the Starace clique, in 1938 he decided to move back to Somalia.